Icon Design Guidelines

 Avoid using Aqua interface elements in your icons.
 You don’t want users to confuse your icons with the OS X UI.

 Don’t use replicas of Apple hardware products in your icons.
-The symbols that represent Apple products are copyrighted and cannot be reproduced in your icons.
+The symbols that represent Apple products are copyrighted and can't be reproduced in your icons.
 In general, it’s a good idea to avoid replicas of any specific devices in your icons.
 These designs change frequently, and icons that are based on them can look dated.

 Don’t reuse OS X system icons in your interface.
 It can confuse users to see the same icon used to mean slightly different things in multiple locations.